 - Learning about the highly selective admissions process and pursuing workshops on admissions-related topics

-Through activities with your peers, become part of a close-knit community and get exposed to the kinds of opportunities available in a large urban center for academic work, professional development, and fun!
+Students will become part of a close-knit community and will be exposed to the kinds of opportunities available in a large urban center for academic work, professional development, and fun!
+Activities and excursions may include:

-- Take in amazing downtown architecture and Chicago history on a virtual river boat cruise
+- Experiencing Chicago's beautiful downtown architecture and history on a river boat cruise

 English Proficiency Requirements